natebellanger10/ClimbingProject/README.md

 ## 4. Use Azure Data Factory to move data

-- Now we need to implement a Azure Data Factory to move the data for us.
+- Now we need to implement an Azure Data Factory to move the data for us.

 - As before, go to "add" and search for "factory"